quicwg/base-drafts/draft-ietf-quic-tls.md

 untrusted medium (that is, the Internet) that ensures that messages they exchange cannot be observed, modified, or forged.

-TLS features can be separate into two basic functions: an authenticated key exchange and record protection.
+TLS features can be separated into two basic functions: an authenticated key exchange and record protection.
 QUIC primarily uses the authenticated key exchange provided by TLS; QUIC provides its own packet protection.